pymc-devs/pytensor/doc/extending/type.rst

 The :class:`TensorType`
 -----------------------

-Pytensor has a :class:`Type` subclass for tensors/arrays called :class:`TensorType`.
+PyTensor has a :class:`Type` subclass for tensors/arrays called :class:`TensorType`.
 It broadly represents a type for tensors, but, more specifically, all of its computations are performed using instances of the :class:`numpy.ndarray` class, so it effectively represents the same objects as :class:`numpy.ndarray`.